dscalzi/Nebula/README.md

 }
 ```

+#### Untracked Files

 Untracked files is optional.
 MD5 hashes will not be generated for files matching the provided glob patterns.
+The launcher will not validate/update files without MD5 hashes.

 ```json
 {